The Tax-Free Savings Account, or TFSA, was first introduced to Canadians in 2009 as a new way to save, invest, and reduce taxes.

 - As an emergency fund – Emergency funds are important to prepare you for sudden unexpected expenses.
 However, it would be more efficient to put your emergency fund in a traditional savings account, unless perhaps you have excess contribution room you can’t fill yet.

-- Holding cash for more than the short-term – There is very little tax benefit from holding cash in a TFSA.
-By holding cash instead of investments, you are foregoing the potential tax savings on capital gains and dividends from investing that contribution room.
+- Holding cash for more than the short-term – As stated earlier, there is very little tax benefit from holding cash in a TFSA.
+Unless you have spare contribution room, you are foregoing the potential tax savings on capital gains and dividends resulting from investing.

 Where can I open a TFSA?